-I entered and departed the country via the city and used it as a jumping-off point for trips to the coffee region to the west and San Blas Islands to the northeast.
+I entered and departed the country via the city, using it as a jumping-off point for trips to the coffee region to the west and San Blas Islands to the northeast.

 Of course, I didn't miss an opportunity to visit the famous Panama Canal.

 Related: 10 Incredible Things to Do in Panama

 On my first full day in Panama, I took a taxi from Casco Viejo to the Miraflores Locks, the last lock before ships reached Panama Bay and the Pacific Ocean.

 Three locks control the height of ships, allowing them to move from Gatun Lake (which empties into the Caribbean Sea) to Panama Bay (and vice versa).

 The canal features two lanes, and modern cargo ships are built to use every inch of space they afford.

 I spent less than one hour at the Miraflores Locks, watching ships pass through and walking through the small indoor exhibition.

 Boquete (Coffee Region)

 To reach Boquete, a great place in the heart of Panama's western coffee region, I hopped on an Air Panama prop plane for the 45-minute flight from Panama City to David.

-From David, it was a one-hour drive north to Boquete on the eastern side of Volcan Baru, the highest point in Panama (11,400 feet / 3,475 meters).
+It was a one-hour drive north from David to Boquete on the eastern side of Volcan Baru, the highest point in Panama (11,400 feet / 3,475 meters).

 There's not much to see in Boquete, just the usual hotels, hostels, restaurants, and tour agencies.

 Where to Stay

 I stayed at Hostal Refugio del Rio, which was nice because there was some outdoor garden seating by the Caldera River, which runs through town.

 Best Things to Do